 LGBTI people’s rights

-Human rights defenders
+Human rights defenders and journalists

-Refugees’ and Migrants’ rights
+Refugees’ and migrants’ rights

 Authorities continued to use unlawful pre-admissibility practices to deny people access to refugee status determination procedures.
 Procedures were lengthy, lasting between two and four years, and very few individuals were recognized as refugees.
 Authorities restarted the immediate expulsion of foreign nationals without assessing whether they were in need of international protection or the risks they would face if expelled.